Axway/streams-open-docs/content/en/docs/relnotes/20210127_streams_relnotes.md

 ## New features and enhancements
 <!-- Add the new features here -->
-* [Webhook Exchange History](/docs/subscribers/subscriber-webhook/#getting-the-webhook-notification-history-for-a-subscription) to give API consumers access to the history of exchanges (requests/responses) that occurred between Streams and their Webhook endpoint.
+* [Webhook Exchange History](/docs/subscribers/subscriber-webhook/#getting-the-webhook-notification-history-for-a-subscription) to give API consumers access to the history of exchanges (requests/responses) that occurred between Streams and their webhook endpoint.
 * [Webhook Testing Endpoint](/docs/subscribers/subscriber-webhook/#testing-a-webhook-subscription) to enable API consumers to send test payloads to their webhook endpoint.

 ## Important changes